-The six months covered by this report has been a period of low short term interest rates coupled with falling longer term rates, driven by global yield compression and low inflation.
+The six months covered by this report has been a period of falling interest rates.
+The RBNZ has reduced the official cash rate three times from 3.25% to 2.50%.
+The yield curve is steeper with longer term bond and swap yields falling but to a lesser extent.
 Over the period, there has been significant effort and progress made to reduce debt levels.
-Term Liabilities have reduced by close to \$30m to \$574.9m as at 31 December 2014 versus \$604.5m as at 30 June 2014.
+Term Liabilities have reduced by more than \$4m to \$440.9m as at 31 December 2015 versus \$445.1m as at 30 June 2015.
+Even more pleasing is the reduction in Total Liabilities from \$619.5m to \$610.1m.

-The financial performance of the company over the first six months of the 2015 financial year has been satisfactory and an interest and fees adjustment to members of the group of \$581,000 was paid in December 2014.
+The financial performance of the company over the first six months of the 2015 financial year has been satisfactory.
+An interest adjustment was not made to members of the group as at December 2015.
+This was due to the implementation of the new Treasury Policy where it was decided late in 2015 to only make one adjustment in 2016.